 ©iStock.com/ArmadilloCommander

 Green basilisks are native to southern Mexico and northern Colombia.
 They have bright green bodies and black and white streaks along their backs and necks.
 Male green basilisks have a crest on their backs and tails, while females have a smaller crest on their heads.
-Green basilisks are so fast that they can run across water when fleeing predators!
+Green basilisks are so fast that they can run across water when fleeing predators, earning them the nickname Jesus Christ lizard!

-Their crests make them similar to the dinosaurs in the Parasaurolophus genus, whose name means “near crested lizard.”
+Their crests resemble those of the dinosaurs in the Parasaurolophus genus, whose name means “near crested lizard.”
 These herbivorous dinosaurs lived in North America during the Late Cretaceous Period, roughly 76.5 – 73 million years ago.
+However, the Parasaurolophus‘s crest was a hollow, elongated tube connected to its nasal passages, while the basilisk’s crest is only on the surface.

 2. Emu